Saskatoon school receives peace medal for sponsoring refugee family - Saskatoon | Globalnews.ca

 The École St. Matthew School community is being recognized for privately sponsoring a family of seven from Burundi.

-Before the family arrived last September, the school fundraised $30,000 dollars, through initiatives such as a talent show and a bake sale.
+Before the family arrived last September, the school fundraised $30,000, through initiatives such as a talent show and a bake sale.

 READ MORE: Saskatoon school brings Burundian refugee family to the city

 “It was a lot of work with parents and everyone at the school did a lot of stuff to help.
-We did fundraising and it did take a few years, but it was really fun,” said Tauren Taylor, a grade eight student.
+We did fundraising and it did take a few years, but it was really fun,” Grade 8 student Tauren Taylor said.

 On Friday morning, the school was recognized for its two-year effort, receiving the YMCA 2017 peace medal.

 “It really comes down to people that sometimes go unrecognized by the community.
-They do these great things and they don’t expect any recognition, but people realize that if we do recognize these people, it actually has a ripple effect in the community,” said Dean Dodge, the CEO of the Saskatoon YMCA.
+They do these great things and they don’t expect any recognition, but people realize that if we do recognize these people, it actually has a ripple effect in the community,” Saskatoon YMCA CEO Dean Dodge said.

 READ MORE: Peterborough advocate Charmaine Magumbe receives YMCA Peace Medal